cornezuelo/notepad/README.md

 - DBuser = User for the MySQL database
 - DBpwd = Pasword for the MySQL database
 - DBdb = Database for the MySQL table
+- hash = Encryption hash.
+Recommended to change at the beggining.
+Don't change it afterwards, it would need a migration of your data.

 Also, you'll need to create the structure of the table `notas` for storing the notes: